FAQs

 Sounds great!
 How do I sign up?

-You can sign up online or by downloading a registration form.
-We look forward to seeing you at the fields!
+You can sign up online by going back to our Home page, and we look forward to seeing you at the fields!